prysmaticlabs/prysm/DEPENDENCIES.md

 impossible.
 If your risk tolerance is low, always compile everything from source yourself, including complicated c++ dependencies.

-*Recommendation: Use go build for development, but bazel build for production.*
+*Recommendation: Use go build only for local development and use bazel build for production.*

 ### Caveat 2: Generated gRPC protobuf libraries